seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-02-06-Collection of New Testament quotes about Vigilance.md

 # Conclusion

+Already I have excluded many other verses from the NT.
+The ones included here were most explicitly about mindfulness and nepsis.
+I hope that to anyone reading this is useful to you, whether you are of the Orthodox faith or not.
 I will end with St. John's account of his vision of Christ speaking to the Church in Revelations.
 It is interesting to note that Christ describes **Himself** as "a thief" whereas in the prior accounts the thief is Satan.
 This is an example of the multivalent nature of symbols.
-Already I have excluded many other verses from the NT but I picked the ones that were most explicitly

 ### Revelations 3:2-3